Brain tumor: Brain matter

+The three largest divisions of the brain are the cerebral cortex, cerebellum and the brainstem.
 These areas are composed of two broad classes of cells: neurons and glia.
-These two types are equally numerous in the brain as a whole, although glial cells outnumber neurons roughly 4 to 1 in the cerebral cortex.
+These two cell types are equally numerous in the brain as a whole, although glial cells outnumber neurons roughly 4 to 1 in the cerebral cortex.
 Glia come in several types, which perform a number of critical functions, including structural support, metabolic support, insulation, and guidance of development.
 Primary tumors of the glial cells are called gliomas and often are malignant by the time they are diagnosed.

 The thalamus and hypothalamus are major divisions of the diencephalon, with the pituitary gland and pineal gland attached at the bottom; tumors of the pituitary and pineal gland are often benign.

 The brainstem lies between the large cerebral cortex and the spinal cord.
 It is divided into the midbrain, pons, and medulla oblongata.

-Spinal cord

-The spinal cord is considered a part of the central nervous system.
-It is made up of the same cells as the brain: neurons and glial cells.